brandlewco/jesserieser-hugo-cc/content/collections/amtrak-texas-eagle.md

   Saguaro National Park, Titan Missile Silo, San Xavier Mission, The Chiricahuas, The Dragoons, Guadalupe National Park, Roswell, White Sands, Ruidoso, and Carlsbad Caverns.

+  Named a finalist for the 2023 Communication Arts Annual as one of the year’s best in editorial photography.
 collection_description_alignment: center
 slug: amtrak-texas-eagle
 collection_blocks: